fdannert/LIFEsim/docs/installation.rst

 Virtual Environment
 -------------------
-..
-TODO: link pip, add installation for macos and windows

 It is highly recommended to install LIFEsim in a *virtual environment*.
 This ensures installed packages and changes made do not affect other projects on a system.
 The package dependencies of